Capacitor And Resistance In Parallel

 • Capacitor Leakage: Capacitors can exhibit leakage current, especially older or damaged ones.
 This leakage current can affect the circuit's operation and should be investigated if unexpected behavior is observed.

-• Power Supply Issues: Ensure that the power supply is providing the correct voltage and current.
+• Power Supply Issues: see to it that the power supply is providing the correct voltage and current.
 Power supply problems can manifest as unusual behavior in the parallel RC circuit.

 Frequently Asked Questions (FAQ)